v6/super-duper-vault-train/PRODUCTION_INSTALLATION.md

   ### Replace Data Center
   Also replace the value for the `"datacenter"` key with the name of your data center, e.g. `eastus`.

+  ##  Separate Consul and Vault

+To install ONLY consul on a server: Don't run the scripts with the word Vault.
+Just omit scripts with `vault` in the name.

+To install ONLY Vault on a server: There's no need to omit any scripts.
+But change the consul configuration.
+Replace `  "server": true,` with `  "server": false,`.

   ##  Run Scripts